ircam-ismm/sc-components/README.md

 ### Unlock context menu

-When developing, having the possibility to right-click on an element to inspect it can be very handy.
-You can re-enable this behavior by defining the `SC_DEBUG` global variable setting it to `true`:
+In development, having the possibility to right-click on an element to inspect it can be quite handy.
+You can re-enable this behavior by defining the `SC_DEBUG` global variable and setting it to `true`:

 ```js
 window.SC_DEBUG = true;